Li Guangchang: Biography

 Li was native to Changxiang Village, Cangnan County, and born into a poor family.
 He received a primary school education via the anti-illiteracy classes implemented by the Communist government after the Chinese Civil War's end in 1949.
 From an early age, he dreamed of becoming emperor.
-Skilled as orator, he rose to leader of his village's farm production team.
+Skilled as an orator, he rose to leader of his village's farm production team.
 At some point, he was arrested for alleged crimes in corruption, and sentenced to five years in prison.
 He attempted unsuccessfully to break out from prison, resulting in an extension of his sentence by another five years.
 After ten years in prison, Li was released.
 His desire to oppose the government and to become emperor remained strong.
 He became a wandering preacher and a “swindler”, repeatedly clashing with the law.

 By 1981, he was already rather old.
 In that year, he travelled under the name "Zheng Min" (鄭民) to Shuitou, Pingyang County, Zhejiang, claiming that he intended to reconnect with his old friend Wei Zhijian (魏志健).
 The latter had become locally notorious for illegal behavior of various kinds as well as his ambition to become an official one day.
 The two met and discussed various issues for several days until Li eventually convinced Wei to help organizing a sect termed the "Zishen Nation".
 According to a later official report by Chinese authorities, Li convinced Wei that he had been appointed emperor by two individuals, "Zhu Gang" (朱綱) from the United States and "Wulinbietuo" (烏林別托) from the Soviet Union.
 These two had allegedly founded the "Zishen Nation" in secret in accordance with the dying wishes of Sun Yat-sen, China's provisional first president, and had built an underground nuclear weapons factory in Tongling.
 As per these claims, Li believed that a nuclear war would soon break out, resulting in the collapse of China's Communist government and the takeover by his own empire.
 Li appointed Wei "General of the Third Army Corps" of Zishen, and urged him to gather local anti-communists for their cause.
 Li's project was not uncommon by itself, as hundreds of people have proclaimed themselves emperors or empresses in China since 1949; however, most of these pretenders gathered only very small groups of followers and were quickly arrested by government forces.
 In contrast, Li's group would prove surprisingly successful.